top of page

 In this talk, we will explore the meaning of yoga according to the Yoga Sutras of Patañjali and Sāṅkhya philosophy.
 We will discuss the nature of consciousness and the manifestation of our perceived reality according to Patañjali.
 We will look at how our reality is comprised of the 3 gunas (subtle and gross matter) and how the practice of the eight limbs of yoga has a direct effect on our perception of reality.
 We will unpack how and why certain practices provide us with a clear path towards different stages of samadhi or deep absorption resulting in our final liberation or kaivalya.

-We will look at examples of how one might apply certain aspect of the yoga sutras in a skilful and personalised way to benefit from this precious teaching.
+We will look at examples of how one might apply certain aspects of the yoga sutras in a skilful and personalised way to benefit from this precious teaching.
 At the end of the talk, we will practice meditation techniques described in the Bhysa or early commentaries on the Yoga Sutras.
 These practices are designed to cultivate the right attitudes, poise and intentions which allow deeper absorption and happier states of mind as well as alleviate mental and physical hindrances which obstruct clear seeing.

 Buddhism and Practice